Skip to content

 • Sprints — Named batch runs with dependency-aware execution ordering.
 Useful when you have four or more issues, or issues that must run in sequence.

-• Loops — YAML-defined FSM automations that run recurring workflows (quality gates, scheduled scans) without repeated prompting.
+• Loops — YAML-defined finite-state machine (FSM) automations that run recurring workflows (quality gates, scheduled scans) without repeated prompting.

 The core flow in one line: observe → capture → refine → implement → complete.